 Our cross-disciplinary and collaborative ethos ensures that we can draw on Bath Spa expertise beyond the PPP Research Centre and School of Education and through our own networks to research communities worldwide.
 Whatever your interest in education, even if it's the first twinkling of a new idea, we're looking forward to hear from you.

-Please contact the relevant Strand Leader to start a potentially life-changing conversation.
+Please contact the relevant strand to start a potentially life-changing conversation.